miku-gg/miku/docs/src/guides/run-live.md

 !!!

 ### 2. Paste the API key in the demo
-Go to the [LLaMA demo](https://llama.miku.gg) and paste your API key in the text box.
+Go to the [Live demo](https://bots.miku.gg) and paste your API key in the text box.
 Then, click on the bot you want to interact with.

 ![](/assets/llama-demo.png)